heiniglab/scPower-Cell-Atlas/README.md

 ## Installation
 Here, installation steps will be explained...

-# [Steps](https://github.com/scverse/cookiecutter-scverse/blob/main/README.md#set-up-online-services) could be included in the future:
+## [Steps](https://github.com/scverse/cookiecutter-scverse/blob/main/README.md#set-up-online-services) that could be included in the future:
 -   pre-commit checks for code style and consistency
 -   automated testing with testthat
 -   coverage tests with covr